 Stretching along Australia’s northwest coast, the Kimberley Plateau is a vast and beautiful landscape of plunging waterfalls, wild sandstone formations, deep river gorges—and very few people.
 Aboriginal cultures here have remained largely intact, and traces of their ancient ancestors can be found at spectacular rock art sites along the coast.
 Experience the raw majesty of the Kimberley, exploring from the fully equipped National Geographic Orion.
 In the company of our naturalists, get acquainted with local mythology and culture, encounter a wide array of wildlife, and navigate the stunning coast in Zodiacs.
+King George Falls is flowing forcefully in May and June, while humpback whales begin to arrive in June and are most abundant in August.

 Depart for Darwin, cross the international date line, and arrive on Day 3.
 Established on the coast of the Northern Territory, Darwin began as a frontier town of pioneering cattlemen, gold miners, and crocodile hunters and has developed into a thriving, multi-cultural city.
 Settle into your cabin aboard the National Geographic Orion and cast off this afternoon.